-During the course of the MSES program, students can participate in two on-campus residencies – one at the beginning of each academic year.
-The residencies take place at the college campus in Poultney, Vermont and are led by Green Mountain College faculty and the featured Visiting Scholar.
+During the course of the MSES program, students are encouraged to participate in two on-campus residencies.
+The residencies take place at the college campus in Poultney, Vermont, and are led by Green Mountain College faculty and the featured Visiting Scholar.

 The primary emphasis during the residency is to provide students opportunities to interact with one another, their faculty, and the Visiting Scholar.
 This helps to start relationships that are then further developed in the online environment.
 We encourage student and alumni involvement in the residency planning and participation.

-The residency spans 4 days, and features a mixture of workshops, training sessions, and discussions, as well as social and recreational opportunities.
+The residency spans four days, and features a mixture of workshops, training sessions, and discussions, as well as social and recreational opportunities.

-We are pleased to announce that our 2016 Residency Visiting Scholar will be Richard Heinberg Senior Fellow of the Post Carbon Institute.
+Richard Heinberg is a Senior Fellow of the Post Carbon Institute.
 He is considered one of the world’s notable advocates for a shift away from our reliance on fossil fuels.
 Over the years, he has written thirteen books and countless essays as well as delivered hundreds of lectures on energy and climate issues in fourteen countries.
 He has been quoted and interviewed frequently for print publications such as the Associated Press, and Time Magazine, television, including Good Morning America, Canadian Broadcasting Corporation, Australian Broadcasting Corporation, Al-Jazeera, and C-Span, and radio, which includes NPR, WABC, and Air America.
 Richard has also been featured in films and television documentaries and produced several animations such as “Don’t Worry, Drive On,” “Who Killed Economic Growth” and “300 years of Fossil Fuels in 300 Seconds.”

 The 2015 MSES Residency Visiting Scholar will was Sandra Postel, founder of the Global Water Policy Project.
 Sandra lectures, writes, and consults on international water issues and in 2010 she was appointed Freshwater Fellow of the National Geographic Society, where she serves as lead water expert for the Society’s freshwater initiative.